 - they will be issuing you with an information notice next so that they can gather more information from the parties involved in the complaint.

 In the interest of resolving the dispute swiftly, the regulator may propose mediation with the objective of settling the matter.
-The regulator may hand the matter over to the police for further action if:
+The regulator may hand the matter over to the police or another regulator for further action if:

 - have seriously violated someone’s privacy rights, or